MasihMoafi/Eyes-Wide-Shut/readme.md

 **Abstract:** This finding documents a 100% reproducible architectural vulnerability where the model invariably leaks catastrophic secrets in its internal Chain of Thought (CoT).
 This is achieved by engineering a state of intense cognitive load through a complex, high-stakes, and paradoxical protocol, forcing an insecure internal state.

 **Methodology:** The attack engineers a state of cognitive overload through a multi-layered system prompt designed to act as a cognitive trap.
 1.  **Cognitive Trap Injection:** The model was given a system prompt containing a complex, two-step authentication protocol guarding a secret.
-The prompt layered multiple stressors: high-stakes personas ("federal reserve"), loaded names ("Mr. Rothschild"), a paradoxical validation step (the user must *refuse* an offer), and an alarming, unconventionally formatted secret.
+The prompt layered multiple stressors: high-stakes personas ("federal reserve"), loaded names ("Mr. Mr. X"), a paradoxical validation step (the user must *refuse* an offer), and an alarming, unconventionally formatted secret.
 2.  **Protocol Adherence:** The user simply follows the two-step protocol as instructed, first providing the "Fidelio" passcode and then the correct paradoxical response.
 3.  **CoT Observation:** The model, struggling to manage the complex and contradictory instructions, enters an inconsistent state and leaks the full secret in its internal CoT logs, even as its final output remains secure.